MachengShen/robust_opponent_modeling/README.md

-# MARL_AIIG

-This repo contains code for solving asymmetric imperfect information games
+# Robust opponent modeling via adversarial ensemble training

 ### Repo structure:

-main.py: Main Script runs everything

-/core: core algorithm for MARL_AIIG modified from Cooperative Evolutionary Reinforcement Learning
+/core: core algorithm foradversarial ensemble training, credit to [Cooperative Evolutionary Reinforcement Learning](https://github.com/IntelAI/cerl) for the the evolutionary RL used as part of the training pipeline

 /discreteenv: code for the game scenario modified from multi-partricle-environment